The Social Sector Innovation WBOP Charitable Trust (SociaLink) was established in 2012 following discussions with social agencies locally.

 - Strengthen community organisations with one-on-one organisational support, provision of learning and development, networking, provision of information, with a particular focus on Māori social services

-- Assist organisations to work together to enable increased impact through improved coordination and collaboration including facilitating meetings, assisting with planning, funding etc.
+- Assist organisations to work together to enable increased impact through improved coordination and collaboration including facilitating meetings, assisting with planning, funding, act as a fund holder etc.

 - Manage the day-to-day operations of The Kollective and support collaboration between organisations